RegisOB/TimeSheet/README.md

 #Installation and configuration
 You have need to install:
-- R software
+- Latex and R softwares
-- Some packages as knitr, readxl
+- Packages as knitr, readxl, stringr for R
+- Packages as babel, fancybox, geometry and rotating.